Maharashtra: Sanjay Raut meets NCP chief Sharad Pawar as Shiv Sena-BJP power tussle continues

 In the Assembly elections last month, the BJP won only 105 seats, compared to 122 in 2014.
 The saffron party and the Shiv Sena’s combined tally in the 288-seat Maharashtra Assembly stands at 161.

 On Tuesday night, BJP leader Devendra Fadnavis met Rashtriya Swayamsevak Sangh chief Mohan Bhagwat.
-The details of the meeting were kept under wraps, however, reports suggested it was about the impasse in the state.
+The details of the meeting were kept under wraps, but reports suggested it was about the impasse in the state.

 Break ties with NDA for an alternative: NCP to Shiv Sena

-The Nationalist Congress Party on Tuesday said that a political alternative could be negotiated in Maharshtra if the Shiv Sena snapped its ties with the National Democratic Alliance, PTI reported.
+The Nationalist Congress Party on Tuesday said that a political alternative could be negotiated in Maharashtra if the Shiv Sena snapped its ties with the BJP-led National Democratic Alliance, PTI reported.

 “Nothing like it if the BJP gives the Shiv Sena chief minister’s post,” said NCP chief spokesperson Nawab Malik.
 “But if the BJP is refusing, an alternative can be given.
 But the Sena should declare that it is no longer associated with the BJP and NDA.”